 In October 2016, the Company granted options to purchase 682,800 shares of common stock at an exercise price of \$14.00 per share to two executive officers that vest upon meeting certain performance conditions and continued service.
 The performance conditions include meeting yearly cash flow targets and cumulative annual recurring revenue targets through 2019.
 If each yearly cash flow target is met through 2019, but the full cumulative annual recurring target through 2019 is not met, the executive officers are still able to vest in the award if an additional cash flow target for 2020 and a cumulative annual recurring revenue target through 2020 are achieved.
 The cash flow performance targets for the final year were set during the quarter ended March 31, 2019, resulting in a grant date being established.
-The total fair value of the awards at grant date was approximately \$24.0 million.
-At December 31, 2019, the Company has determined that the achievement of the performance targets is not probable and, accordingly, no stock-based compensation expense has been recorded for these awards.
-To the extent that the awards become probable of vesting prior to the grant date, the amount of compensation cost to be recognized will be based on the then fair value of the options.
-The fair value of the options will be remeasured each period until a grant date has been established.
-Accordingly, stock-based compensation cost, if any, to be recognized will depend on the value of the stock options when all performance conditions have been set and whether the performance conditions are probable of being achieved.
+The total fair value of the awards at grant date was approximately \$24 million.
+At December 31, 2020, the Company determined that the achievement of the performance targets was not probable and, accordingly, no stock-based compensation expense was recorded for these awards.
+On July 1, 2020, 200,000 stock options with performance conditions were canceled upon the change in the employment status of one of the officers.
+On February 17, 2021 (the "Subsequent Determination Date"), the Compensation Committee, under delegation from the Board, certified that the performance targets were not achieved on the Subsequent Determination Date, and as such, the remaining outstanding performance awards, totaling 482,800 stock options were forfeited.